Skip to main content

 The Capacity Assessment describes the Department’s capacity for building and using evidence to support decisions about programs and policies – and, in particular, its capacity for evaluation, statistics, research, and analysis.
 It is intended to describe current capacity and identify areas for growth.

 Like the Learning Agenda, the Capacity Assessment is published every four years as part of the Department’s Strategic Plan.
-The current Capacity Assessment is available as an appendix in the FY 2022-2026 Strategic Plan.
+The current Capacity Assessment is available here:

 Capacity Assessment (FY 2022-2026)